cse110-sp24-group32/cse110-sp24-group32/admin/meetings/meetingminutes.md

 ## Other Notes & Information
 Just some random stuff goes here.
 Brainstorming, Thinks to consider, etc. Talk here about everything but keep it a little bit organized.

+Developer (Arjun): writes software, planning, he must know where button goes where, what functionality is, the user experience
+Developer (Hailani): supporters to planers
+Planner: Plans out tasks that developers can do, assign issues pages thingie can be done by planner during the meeting
+Designer: design how the web (front end) would look like.
+Developer (Hailani): Leads are well rounded and can fit in any role where can they meet, they direct things , like coordinating things , go where they needed, keeping the group whole, set the collaborative enrvironment
+Developer (Philip): Leads submmit stuff